saltyorg/docs/docs/apps/bazarr.md

 ## What is it?

-[Bazarr](https://www.bazarr.media/){: target=_blank rel="noopener noreferrer" } is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.
+[Bazarr](https://www.bazarr.media/) is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|